 \section{Conclusion}

-In this work, we introduced a novel video-guided post-correction (VPC) method to enhance ASR performance in complex multimedia environments, particularly in TV series.
-Unlike existing approaches, our method effectively leverages Video-Large Multimodal Models (VLMMs) to extract rich contextual information from videos and integrates it with Large Language Models (LLMs) to refine ASR outputs.
-Experimental results on a multimodal TV series benchmark demonstrate the effectiveness of our method in reducing ASR errors and enhancing overall transcription quality.
-Moving forward, our work paves the way for more robust multimodal ASR correction strategies that integrate deeper video understanding, making ASR systems more adaptable and reliable in real-world multimedia applications.
+\yhy{In this work, we introduced a novel video-guided post-ASR correction (VPC) method to enhance ASR performance in complex multimedia environments.
+By effectively leveraging Video-Large Multimodal Model (VLMM) to extract rich contextual information from videos and integrating it with Large Language Model (LLM), our method significantly reduces ASR errors on a multimodal TV benchmark.
+Experimental results demonstrate the effectiveness and generalizability of our method.
+Moving forward, our work paves the way for more robust multimodal ASR correction strategies that integrate deeper video understanding, making ASR systems more adaptable and reliable in real-world multimedia applications.}